 Monitoring of insulated electrical transformers using fiber optic sensors.

-Optimizing the electrical production and secure the electrical substation by measuring the variations in temperature and in current within the electrical insulators and transformers.
+Optimizing the electrical production by measuring the variations in temperature and in current within the electrical insulators and transformers.

 - high-voltage: up to 25 kV

 - corrosive and abrasive environment: SF6 or mineral oil

 - temperature variations: from -40 °C to +90 °C